top of page

 Welcome to Part 1 of my insider's guide to the Paris fleamarkets.
-This is all information I have leaned from shopping for my Quintessentially French collections available in my online brocante, Quintessentiallyfrench.com
+This is information I have leaned from shopping for my Quintessentially French collections available in my online brocante, Quintessentiallyfrench.com

 Thank you to everyone who has written to me to ask for this guide, I truly appreciate your feedback and enthusiasm.